 The world is your campground (Arkhangai province, Mongolia)

 That unbelievable sense of freedom, when you roam the wilderness and set up camp wherever you like.
 Nothing quite compares to this feeling, this way of living.
 Every movement is routine, every movement is meditation.
 Why would you hurry while setting up camp?
 At least not in the golden summer sun in Mongolia.
 I take my time and enjoy that absolutely no thoughts are required, everything just flows.
-And then, at some point, my camp is ready, my diary is waiting, my heavy boots off my feet and a herd of goats comes to visit.
-Oh glorious nomadic life!
+And then, at some point, my camp is ready, my diary is waiting, my heavy boots come off my feet and a herd of goats stops for a visit.
+Oh glorious life on the road!

 Kunzum La pass (4,590m / 15,060ft) in the Himalayas (Himachal Pradesh, India)

-The many switchbacks that lead up to Kunzum La pass, so many switchbacks!
+The many switchbacks that lead up to Kunzum La pass, the innumerable, awful switchbacks!
 And yet, despite the altitude and despite the slow process, I am propelled by the thought of reaching the famous Spiti valley on the other side of the pass.
 Spiti, with its glorious colors and delightful rock formations.
-And yet another switchback… By the time I reach the pass, it is getting late already and the wind is chilling me to the bone.
+The anticipation is rising… and yet another switchback.
+By the time I reach the pass, it is getting late already and the wind is chilling me to the bone.
 But I am captivated by the sheer amount of prayer flags that cheerfully greet me in the icy wind.
 The colors of Spiti, I love them already.